The Cochrane systematic review consisted of 17 randomised controlled trials that recruited 619 people.

 Member briefing: College research finds that consumers prefer spectacles purchased in UK optometry practices to those bought online.

-Blue-blocking spectacle lenses are claimed to offer benefit for retinal protection.
-They are also claimed to reduce eye fatigue following intensive visual tasks and improve sleep quality following the use of electronic devices at night.
-This document sets out a summary of evidence for you on blue-blocking spectacle lenses.
+Blue-blocking spectacle lenses are claimed to offer retinal protection, reduce eye fatigue and improve sleep quality.
+This document sets out a summary of evidence.

 The College's position on ready-made spectacles.